 Loerie Trail: A circular 14km hiking route that takes you through stunning pine plantations and is perfect for those with more time and energy.

 Echo Caves: These natural caves have sheltered humans since the Stone Age and now protect some of the region’s oldest rock engravings.
-The caves also boast dripstone formations that echo when struck, hence earning the place it’s name.
+The caves also boast dripstone formations that echo when struck, hence earning the place its name.

 A Panorama Route itinerary can be from one to three days, depending on how much time you have and what you want to see along the way.